PIYUSH-CHOUDHARY-04/SanDisk-SD-card-SPI-Driver/README.md

 initialization routines ------> IO/IOCTL routines ------> de-initialization routines

-Programmer must initialize the HAL library ad include any SPI relevant header file to ensure functionality of this driver.
+Programmer must initialize the HAL library and include any SPI relevant header file to ensure functionality of this driver.